huongdp/Hackintosh/README.md

 # Hackintosh - macOS Big Sur - Beta 2 (20A4300b) - Z370 + 8700K + RX 580
 ![SystemInfo](https://raw.githubusercontent.com/huongdp/Hackintosh/master/Screenshot/BigSur/Overview.png)

+# ⚠️ Disclaimer
+OpenCore bootloader is currently unable to start the installation (USB installer, .etc).
+The solution is to use a virtual machine and use a physical disk (additional, USB or SATA, NVME) as a target in the installation.

 # Hardware

 - CPU: Intel(R) CPU Core i7 8700K